 Questions about land registration

-For more information about Land Registry plans please see HM Land Registry's Public Guide 19 - Title plans and boundaries.
+For more information about Land Registry plans please see HM Land Registry's practice guide 40.
 If you have a query about a registered title but do not know which office to contact, Land Registry lists its local offices and the areas for which they are responsible.

 We are the national mapping agency of Great Britain and the government department responsible for the official, definitive surveying and topographic mapping of Great Britain.